 Prior to Japan, Nick worked in Singapore for a United Kingdom-based organisation specialising in international educational, exams, arts and cultural opportunities.

-After obtaining a Master`s degree in Linguistics, I decided to use my background to apply a linguistic approach in political studies.
-Therefore, I am currently doing research on the framing of foreign policy through analyzing political speeches and media.
-My hobby is learning Japanese and exploring this beautiful country.
+After obtaining a Master`s degree in Linguistics, she decided to use her background to apply a linguistic approach in political studies.
+Therefore, she is currently doing research on the framing of foreign policy through analyzing political speeches and media.
+Her hobbies are learning Japanese and exploring Japan.

-My name is Carmina Yu Untalan and I am from the Philippines.
-I am a PhD student at Osaka School of International Public Policy OSIPP, Osaka University.
+Carmina Yu Untalan is from the Philippines.
+She is a PhD student at Osaka School of International Public Policy OSIPP, Osaka University.

-My research is about the role of colonial interactions and identity-making in constructing and maintaining hegemonic powers at present.
-I try to argue that American hegemony in East Asia is sustained via Japan's and the Philippine's perennial identification with the United States.
-I spend my spare time watching classic detective shows or playing with a cat named after a breakfast cereal.
+Her research is about the role of colonial interactions and identity-making in constructing and maintaining hegemonic powers at present.
+She tries to argue that American hegemony in East Asia is sustained via Japan's and the Philippine's perennial identification with the United States.
+She spend her spare time watching classic detective shows or playing with a cat named after a breakfast cereal.

-My name is César Rodrigues and I am from Lisbon, Portugal.
-I am a graduate student at the Osaka School of International Public Policy (OSIPP), Osaka University.
+César Rodrigues is from Lisbon, Portugal.
+He's a graduate student at the Osaka School of International Public Policy (OSIPP), Osaka University.

-My background includes a BA and a Master's degree from Nova University of Lisbon, where I specialised in the field of security and intelligence studies.
-At the moment I am researching nuclear weapons proliferation,particularly, the evolving situation in East Asia.
-My hobbies are around music, cinema and buying one-way train tickets to far-away places.
-I also like airplanes.
+His background includes a BA and a Master's degree from Nova University of Lisbon, where he specialised in the field of security and intelligence studies.
+At the moment he is researching nuclear weapons proliferation, particularly, the evolving situation in East Asia.
+His hobbies are around music, cinema and buying one-way train tickets to far-away places.
+He also likes aeroplanes.

-My name is Dennis Boor and I am from the Netherlands.
-My specialisation is memory studies, identity politics and contemporary European (mainly German) political and cultural history.
-I finished the Bachelor’s ‘History’ and ‘German Language and Culture’ cum laude at Groningen University.
+Dennis Boor is from the Netherlands.
+His specialisation is memory studies, identity politics and contemporary European (mainly German) political and cultural history.
+He finished the Bachelor’s ‘History’ and ‘German Language and Culture’ cum laude at Groningen University, the Netherlands.